 This paper introduces an automatic road clearance surveying (ARCS) method based on sensor fusion.
 Equipped with laser measurement system (LMS), camera and proprioceptive sensors (IMU and Odometer), this system is very efficient with improved personal safety.
 The LMS sensors measure surroundings by collecting range and remission data.
 Range data is processed to build up 3D model of surveyed objectives with position and attitude information from the proprioceptive sensors.
 Remission data is used for extracting traffic lanes.
 The lowest points detected within each lane are considered to be the lanesâ clearance, and marked on the 3D model.
 Experimental results of a vehicle mounted prototype demonstrate its performance for automatic road clearance surveying.

-Ahmad, A, Huang, S, Wang, J & Dissanayake, G 2011, 'A new state vector for range-only SLAM', Proceedings of the 2011 Chinese Control and Decision Conference, Chinese Control and Decision Conference, IEEE, Mianyang, Sichuan, China, pp. 3413-3418.View/Download from: UTS OPUS or Publisher's site
+Ahmad, A, Huang, S, Wang, J & Dissanayake, G 2011, 'A new state vector for range-only SLAM', Proceedings of the 2011 Chinese Control and Decision Conference, Chinese Control and Decision Conference, IEEE, Mianyang, Sichuan, China, pp. 3413-3418.View/Download from: Publisher's site

 This paper considers the simultaneous localization and mapping (SLAM) problem where the range-only sensor is used.
 Landmark initialization is a critical issue in rangeonly SLAM due to the lack of bearing information from the robot to the landmarks.
 A new state vector is proposed to be used in solving the range-only SLAM.
 In the new state vector, the landmark position is represented in different ways under different situations.
 This new representation avoids the need of multiple hypotheses on the landmark positions implemented in most of the existing range-only SLAM algorithms.
 Simulation and experimental results demonstrate the effectiveness of the new range-only SLAM algorithm using the new state vector within the least squares framework.

-Zhao, L, Huang, S, Yan, L, Wang, J, Hu, G & Dissanayake, G 2010, 'Large-Scale Monocular SLAM by Local Bundle Adjustment and Map Joining', 2010 International Conference on Control, Automation, Robotics and Vision (ICARCV), IEEE, Singapore, pp. 431-436.View/Download from: UTS OPUS or Publisher's site
+Zhao, L, Huang, S, Yan, L, Wang, J, Hu, G & Dissanayake, G 2010, 'Large-Scale Monocular SLAM by Local Bundle Adjustment and Map Joining', 2010 International Conference on Control, Automation, Robotics and Vision (ICARCV), IEEE, Singapore, pp. 431-436.View/Download from: Publisher's site

 This paper first demonstrates an interesting property of bundle adjustment (BA), âscale drift correctionâ.
 Here âscale drift correctionâ means that BA can converge to the correct solution (up to a scale) even if the initial values of the camera pose translations and point feature positions are calculated using very different scale factors.
 This property together with other properties of BA makes it the best approach for monocular Simultaneous Localization and Mapping (SLAM), without considering the computational complexity.
 This naturally leads to the idea of using local BA and map joining to solve large-scale monocular SLAM problem, which is proposed in this paper.
 The local maps are built through Scale-Invariant Feature Transform (SIFT) for feature detection and matching, random sample consensus (RANSAC) paradigm at different levels for robust outlier removal, and BA for optimization.
 To reduce the computational cost of the large-scale map building, the features in each local map are judiciously selected and then the local maps are combined using a recently developed 3D map joining algorithm.
 The proposed large-scale monocular SLAM algorithm is evaluated using a publicly available dataset with centimeter-level ground truth.